 Piracy, hijacking, kidnapping from, and armed robbery of, ships at anchor has increased significantly in the coastal areas of the Gulf of Guinea, including near Lagos and the Niger Delta.
 Criminals with speed boats and high calibre weapons are common in these areas.

 Domestic and international flights are often overbooked, delayed or cancelled at short notice.
-During Harmattan, a seasonal wind which blows a high amount of sand and dust in the air, dust storms are common and flights can be rerouted due to poor visibility.
+Nigeria experiences the Harmattan, a seasonal wind which blows a high amount of sand and dust in the air, from December to March.
+Dust storms are common and flights can be rerouted due to poor visibility.

 There are concerns over the safety and reliability of some airlines operating domestic flights.
 Airlines may not fully observe maintenance procedures and safety standards.
 Passengers may not be covered by airline insurance.